IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/deploying-sample-app-with-external-secrets.md

 git push origin main
 ```

-**What this demonstrates**: GitOps workflow—Git is the single source of truth for all configuration.
+**What this demonstrates**: GitOps workflow: Git is the single source of truth for all configuration.

 ### Step 6: Update ArgoCD Application